Hazegard/Goauld-doc/content/en/04-client/11-wireguard.md

 - `--range`: comma-separated IP ranges to route through the WireGuard VPN.
 - `--auto-range`: automatically set the ranges from the agent.
 - `--loopback`: use the loopback interface with the `240.0.0.0/8` address range.
-- `--[no-]exec`: execute the WireGuard commands directly with elevated privileges (enabled by default).
+- `--exec`: execute the WireGuard commands directly with elevated privileges (enabled by default).
 - `--port`: local port to bind the WireGuard proxy.